Understanding Compound Interest in Stock Investing: A Complete Guide

 The Mathematics of Compound Growth

-The standard compound interest formula calculates future value as: FV = P(1 + r/n)^(nt), where P represents the principal amount, r is the annual interest rate expressed as a decimal, n indicates the number of compounding periods per year, and t represents the investment duration in years.
-This formula demonstrates how more frequent compounding periods generate higher returns.
+The standard compound interest formula is FV = P(1 + r/n)^(nt), where P is your principal, r is the annual interest rate as a decimal, n is the number of compounding periods per year, and t is the number of years.
+In plain English: take your starting balance, apply the periodic rate, and let it snowball.
+For a $10,000 investment at 8% compounded monthly over 30 years, the formula spits out $109,357—nearly eleven times the original amount.

 Compound Interest in Stock Investing